tq303/testApplication/README.md

 ```

 # Documentation
-To build documentation for the application run the following command, documentation resides in the `./js/docs/index.html` and `./server/docs/index.html` folder.
+To build documentation for the application run the following command, documentation resides in the `documentation` folder.
 ``` bash
 	npm run build-docs
 ```